TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    and tests run as new pieces are added.

-How to Add a new TriBITS TPL
+How to add a new TriBITS TPL
 ----------------------------

 In order for an SE package to define a dependency on a new TPL (i.e. one that